RivFox-Tech/RivFox.Network/README.md

-﻿# RivFox ©2024 License: GNU General Public License v3.0 or later Microsoft Translator is not necessarily 100% accurate <br>
+﻿# RivFox ©2024 License: MIT license
+Microsoft Translator is not necessarily 100% accurate <br>
 It's a fast, convenient, and simple HTTP request toolkit <br>
 We believe that POST requests should be used when sending large amounts of data, so we did not encapsulate the body for GET requests